gotzmann/llama.go/README.md

 - [ ] Automatic CPU / GPU features detection
 - [ ] Implement metrics for RAM and CPU usage
+- [ ] Standalone GUI or web interface for better access to framework
-- [ ] Support popular open models: BLOOM, Anthropic, etc.
+- [ ] Support popular open models: Open Assistant, StableLM, BLOOM, Anthropic, etc.
-- [ ] AVX512 support - yet another performance boost for AMD Epyc
+- [ ] AVX512 support - yet another performance boost for AMD Epyc and Intel Sapphire Rapids
 - [ ] Limited Nvidia GPU support (CUDA or Tensor Cores)

 ## V3 Roadmap - Fall'23

 - [ ] Allow plugins and external APIs for complex projects
-- [ ] Training capabilities - not inference only
+- [ ] Allow model training and fine-tuning
-- [ ] Speed execution on GPU cluster
+- [ ] Speed up execution on GPU cards and clusters
-- [ ] FP16 and BF16 support when hardware support there
+- [ ] FP16 and BF16 math if hardware support is there
 - [ ] INT4 and GPTQ quantization
+- [ ] Limited AMD Radeon GPU support

 ## How to Run?